Pyomo/pyomo/doc/OnlineDocs/explanation/analysis/doe/doe.rst

 a :math:`\log_{10}` determinant of FIM being around 19, while the least informative region is around :math:`C_{A0}=1.0` M, :math:`T=300.0` K, with a :math:`\log_{10}` determinant of FIM being around -5.
-For D-, Pseudo A-, and E-optimality we want to maximize the objective values, while for A- and Modified E-optimality we want to minimize the objective values.
+For D-, Pseudo A-, and E-optimality we want to maximize the objective function, while for A- and Modified E-optimality we want to minimize the objective function.

 Step 6: Performing an optimal experimental design
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In Step 5, we defined the ``run_reactor_doe`` function.
 This function constructs the DoE object and performs the exploratory sensitivity analysis.
-By default, it also proceeds immediately to the optimal experimental design step (applying ``run_doe`` on the ``DesignOfExperiments`` object).
+The way the function is defined, it also proceeds immediately to the optimal experimental design step (applying ``run_doe`` on the ``DesignOfExperiments`` object).
 We can initialize the model with the result we obtained from the exploratory analysis (optimal point from the heatmaps) to help the optimal design step to speed